-Pupils with SEND
+Children with SEND

-When managing safeguarding in relation to pupils with SEND, staff will be aware of the following:
+When managing safeguarding in relation to children with SEND, staff will be aware of the following:

-- Certain indicators of abuse, such as behaviour, mood and in jury, may relate to the pupil's disability without further exploration; however, it should never be assumed that a pupil's indicators relate only to their disability - Pupils with SEND can be disproportionally impacted by issues such as bullying, without outwardly showing any signs - Communication barriers may exist, as well as difficulties in overcoming these barriers
+- Certain indicators of abuse, such as behaviour, mood and injury, may relate to the child's disability without further exploration; however, it should never be assumed that a child's indicators relate only to their disability - Children with SEND can be disproportionally impacted by issues such as bullying, without outwardly showing any signs - · Communication barriers may exist, as well as difficulties in overcoming these barriers with the school's SENCO, as well as the child's parents where appropriate, to ensure that the child's needs are met effectively.

-When reporting concerns or making referrals for pupils with SEND, the above factors will always be taken into consideration.
-When managing a safeguarding issue relating to a pupil with SEND, the DSL will liaise with the school's SENCO, as well as the pupil's parents where appropriate, to ensure that the pupil's needs are met effectively.
+When reporting concerns or making referrals for children with SEND, the above factors will always be taken into consideration.
+When managing a safeguarding issue relating to a child with SEND, the DSL will liaise